This is a page with all possible (non-custom) blocks

 PhD position in coding theory for distributed computing

-Postdoctoral Positions in the Information Theory, Probability and Statistics Unit
+Postdoctoral Position in the Information Theory, Probability and Statistics Unit

 Postdoctoral Fellow in Quantum Information Theory and Quantum Machine Learning